Indexation policy

 • 20.7% for current employees of Philips and Signify accruing pension rights under the flex pension (executives) plan.

 Every year, as prices increase, Philips Pensioenfonds seeks to raise its pensions accordingly.
 These increases are based on the ‘derived’ consumer price index published by Statistics Netherlands (CBS).
-That index does not make allowance for price increases that result from new product-specific tax rates.
-Philips Pensioenfonds is not alone in this: the derived price index is used by most pension funds.
+This figure does not include price developments resulting from changes in product-related tax rates (e.g. VAT and excise duty on alcohol and tobacco) and subsidies and from consumption-related taxes (e.g. motor vehicle tax).
+Most pension funds – like Philips Pensioenfonds – use the derived price index.

-The ambition of Philips Pensioenfonds is to raise current and non-contributory pensions annually by the same rate as price inflation, expressed in the movements in the derived consumer price index established by Statistics Netherlands (CBS).
+The ambition of Philips Pensioenfonds in the current pension scheme is to raise current and non-contributory pensions annually by the same rate as price inflation, expressed in the movements in the derived consumer price index established by Statistics Netherlands (CBS).

 The ambition of Philips Pensioenfonds is to raise the accrued pension rights of employees still working for Philips, Signify and Versuni annually by the same rate as wage inflation, expressed in the movements in the collective salary scale adjustments at Philips (also for those who work for Signify).